egegulerr/FederatedLearning/README.md

 # FederatedLearning

-Federated Learning System, in which the serialization method and communication protocols can be controlled
+Federated Learning System, in which the serialization method and communication protocols can be controlled.

-# gRPC
+In this test system, I compared the energy conumption of gRPC + Protobuffer , FastAPI (REST) + FastAPI, FastAPI(REST) + Pickle
+For the energy testing purposes CodeCarbonAPI is used For creating a plots and barcharts Matplotlib is used

-In gRPC folder you can find server and client scripts.
-Connection is established with gRPC and the weights are serialized using Protobuffer.
+In each folder you can find two client script and one server script.
+It is aimed to run each script in a different machine.

-# FASTAPI
-The client, api and server method at the base directory are using FAST API to communicate.
-Right now JSON is used to serialize weights.

-In FASTAPI the state of the variables are not stored between workers.
-Thats why Redis database is used.
-Since I am focusing on the energy consumption of the communication protocols and serialization methos.
-Redis database is also used in gRPC.